Digital Love (Daft Punk song)

-"Digital Love" is a song by the French electronic music duo Daft Punk.
-It was released as the third single from their second album, Discovery, on 11 June 2001.
-It reached number 33 in France, number 28 in Italy, and number 14 in the United Kingdom.
-The song appears in the 2003 film Interstella 5555: The 5tory of the 5ecret 5tar 5ystem.
+"Digital Love" is a song by French electronic music duo Daft Punk, released as the third single from their second album, Discovery, on 11 June 2001.
+It reached number 33 in France, number 28 in Italy, and number 14 in the UK.
+It appears in the 2003 film Interstella 5555: The 5tory of the 5ecret 5tar 5ystem.

 Composition

 "Digital Love" features a sample of the 1979 song "I Love You More" by George Duke.
-The sample was worked into an electronic pop song about unspoken love with lyrics by DJ Sneak and vocals performed by Daft Punk.
 The Daft Punk collaborator Chilly Gonzales said the sample contains an unresolved chord progression that contributes to the sense of longing and desire.
+Daft Punk adapted it into an electronic pop song about unspoken love, with lyrics by DJ Sneak and vocals by Daft Punk.

-Thomas Bangalter said that the solo was created using a mixture of elements, aided by music sequencers: "No one plays solos in their songs anymore, but we wanted to include some on the album."
 For the bridge, Daft Punk used a Wurlitzer electronic piano to create a sound they likened to the band Supertramp.
+The Daft Punk member Thomas Bangalter said that the guitar solo was created using a mixture of elements, aided by sequencers: "No one plays solos in their songs anymore, but we wanted to include some on the album."

 Music video

 The video was released in 2001 and was later included in the 2003 anime film Interstella 5555: The 5tory of the 5ecret 5tar 5ystem.

-Immediately following the events that occurred in the "Aerodynamic" video, the alien planet's security guards regain enough consciousness to send a distress signal to a distant astronaut named Shep.
+Following the events that occurred in the "Aerodynamic" video, the alien planet's security guards regain enough consciousness to send a distress signal to a distant astronaut named Shep.
 At first, Shep is seen cleaning his spaceship's exterior while singing along with the song's lyrics.
 After completing the task, he returns to the ship and lounges around in his bedroom, filled with memorabilia of the alien band.
 He drifts into a daydream where he dances with his crush, the band's female bass player (later named Stella), in mid-air.

 Shep's dream comes to an abrupt halt when he is awakened by the distress signal sent to him.
 To his horror, he learns of the band's abduction and current state of the alien planet, immediately pursuing after the kidnappers.
 After the chase leads through a warp hole, the kidnappers make a safe landing with the unconscious alien band at their base on Earth, with Shep crash-landing into a nearby forest, temporarily rendering him unconscious.
 The kidnappers take the sedated captives into the base's lab for the events that take place in the "Harder, Better, Faster, Stronger" video.